toobeeh/Mobo/README.md

-# Mobo - Move Bot
+# Mobo - Discord Move Bot

 Mobo is a simple-to-use bot which task is to get rid of offtopic spam in channels.
 The problem with offtopic conversations is that the chat probably would stop when mods force to switch channel.